Your baby's sweet smile is irresistible, but when whitish flakes suddenly appear on their scalp, you start to worry.

 Cradle cap:

-- may occasionally have a slightly sour smell, especially if bacteria settle on the scalp
+- It may occasionally have a slightly acidic odor, especially if bacteria are present on the scalp.

 itching